Pasindu-Madhuwantha/Online-Music-Store/README.md

 # Online-Music-Store
-Creadted Online Music Store using html,css,javascript and php
+Created Online Music Store using html,css,javascript.php and database from mysql.